Preparing to Attend FLCC

 - Examine prior credits from high school and/or other colleges and universities (when applicable)

 For our advisors to better guide you through the registration process and to pair you with the best possible schedule, we encourage you to complete a brief intake survey.
 We'll ask you about your current plans, which course modalities you prefer, if you plan to work while in school, if you have any technology needs, etc.

-- View and print your federal and state aid award letter and financial plan
+- View and print your financial aid offer and financial plan

-- Accept or decline your financial aid award offers
+- Accept or decline your financial aid offer

 - Access requested financial aid requirements